Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 ### Pointers and linked structures
 [![Singly linked list](assets/singly_linked_list.svg)](https://en.wikipedia.org/wiki/Linked_list#/media/File:Singly-linked-list.svg)
 1. **Pointers** represent the address of a location in memory.
-Pointers are the connections that hold the nodes (i.e. elements) of linked data-structures together.
+Pointers are the connections that hold the nodes (i.e. elements) of linked data structures together.
 2. In C:
    * `*p` denotes the item that is pointed to by pointer `p`
    * `&x` denotes the address of (i.e. pointer to) a particular variable `x`.
    * A special `NULL` pointer value is used to denote unassigned pointers.
-3. All linked data-structures share certain properties:
+3. All linked data structures share certain properties:
    * Each node contains one or more data field.
    * Each node contains a pointer field to at least one other node.
-   * Finally, we need a pointer to the head of the data-structure, so we know where to access it.
+   * Finally, we need a pointer to the head of the data structure, so we know where to access it.
    Example linked-list displaying these properties:
    ```c